movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 ### Filesystem roots

-Replace copied mount fields with persistent `struct btrfs_root` objects owned by the mount.
-Keep at least the root, chunk, extent, device, checksum, and selected filesystem roots in a root table keyed by object ID.
-A root contains:
+The mount owns persistent `struct btrfs_root` objects for the root, chunk, extent, device, checksum, optional feature, selected filesystem, and discovered subvolume trees.
+They live in a root table keyed by object ID.
+A root currently contains:

 * Current logical bytenr, level, and generation.
 * Owner/object ID and a pointer back to the mount.
 * A lock protecting the current root location.

-* The transaction generation in which it was last COWed.
+Tree searches take a root-location snapshot for the committed view.
+Updating a root will change the persistent root object, not a stack-local copy.
-* Linkage on the current transaction's dirty-root list.
+Subvolume roots discovered through root items are cached in the same table.

-Tree searches take a root-location snapshot from the selected committed or running transaction view.
-Updating a root changes the persistent root object, not a stack-local copy.
-Subvolume roots discovered through root items should be cached in the same table.
+Before mutation, roots still need the transaction generation in which they were last COWed and linkage on the current transaction's dirty-root list.

 The chunk map should similarly be a mount-owned service with a lock and stable references.
 A raw `bm_chunks` pointer copied into a stack root will not remain